- Course: BSc Environmental Science (International)

 I remember driving to Leeds for the first time on the open day and distinctly remember the breathtaking sight of Parkinson Building shining in the sun at the top of Woodhouse Lane.
 The building's grandeur is imposing and inspirational and I knew there and then that Leeds was the place I wanted to study.
 As the Open Day progressed I continued to be impressed by the buzz and beauty of the campus and the brand new facilities at the School of Earth and Environment.

 I found the Environmental Science pathways to be a great fit for those that are a little indecisive like myself.
-The course offered unparalleled scope in comparison to others that I'd considered whilst still offering enough many subjects that I was interested.
+The course offered unparalleled scope in comparison to others that I'd considered whilst still offering enough many subjects that I was interested in.
 Leeds is also a very well connected university on an international level which bode well with my plans for a year abroad.

 There are not enough superlatives for Leeds as a city too - it had everything I was looking for and more.
 I was seeking somewhere big enough to attract the biggest names in music, but compact enough to be able to reach the countryside on my bike at the weekends easily.
 I haven't come across a city centre like Leeds' either; every corner has a great place for socialising, whether it be a cafe, restaurant or bar, and better yet, they're nearly always full.
 There's so much energy in Leeds and it's infectious.